-• A lap belt worn too high can increase the risk of injury in a collision.
+- A lap belt worn too high can increase the risk of injury in a collision.
 The seat belt forces won't be at the strong hip and pelvic bones, but across your abdomen.
-Always wear the lap part of your seat belt as low as possible and keep it snug.
+Always wear the lap part of your seat belt as low as possible and keep it snug. - A twisted seat belt may not protect you properly.
+In a collision, it could even cut into you.
+Be sure the seat belt is flat against your body, without twists.
+If you can't straighten a seat belt in your vehicle, take it to an authorized dealer immediately and have it fixed.